Barber scores twice to help Washington rally past Eagles | Sports-Games

 Jake Elliott tacked on a 38-yard field goal and Wentz later tossed a 34-yard touchdown pass to tight end Dallas Goedert for a 17-0 advantage with 6:54 left in the second quarter.
 Fabian Moreau intercepted Wentz with 1:37 remaining in the second quarter.
 Washington capitalized as Haskins soon threw a 6-yard touchdown pass to tight end Logan Thomas with 40 seconds left to close within 17-7.

-Wentz threw his second interception, this time to Jimmy Moreland, and Washington took over at the Philadelphia 20.
+Wentz's second interception came in the third quarter, this time to Jimmy Moreland, and Washington took over at the Philadelphia 20.
 Barber eventually plunged in from the 1 to cut the deficit to 17-14 with 9:25 remaining in the third.
 Dustin Hopkins connected on a 38-yard field goal to forge a tie at 17-17 with 14:15 to go in the fourth quarter.

 Following another solid defensive series, Washington moved 48 yards in 13 plays.
 Barber scored from 3 yards out with 6:13 left and they moved ahead 24-17.
 The Eagles went for it on fourth-and-3 but Ertz dropped Wentz's pass with 4:31 remaining.
 Washington took over at the Eagles' 42 and Hopkins converted a 40-yard field goal for a 27-17 advantage.